kyma-project/eventing-manager/docs/user/tutorials/evnt-02-subs-with-multiple-filters.md

 <!-- tabs:end -->

-## Trigger the workload with an event
+## Trigger the Workload With an Event

 You created the `lastorder` Function, and subscribed to the `order.received.v1` and `order.changed.v1` events by creating a Subscription CR.
 Now it's time to publish the events and trigger the Function.
 In the following example, you port-forward the [Event Publisher Proxy](../evnt-architecture.md) Service to localhost.